+781-736-4456

+etierney@brandeis.edu

-Robin Nelson-Bailey 781-736-4463 rnelsonbailey@brandeis.edu Office of Human Resources: advice; referral to resources; help with filing complaints against faculty, teaching assistants, administrators or staff
+Office of Human Resources: advice;

+referral to resources; help with filing

+complaints against faculty, teaching

+assistants, administrators or staff

 COMMUNITY STANDARDS REPORT

 Victims/survivors have the right to file a REPORT with the Brandeis Department of Student Rights and Community Standards.
 This report is called a Community Standards Report (CSR).
 Victims/survivors also have the right to file a report with Brandeis Police (Public Safety) or with the police department of the local jurisdiction in which the incident occurred.
 You also have the right to decide NOT to file this report (now or ever).